Artistic by Nature

 Built 1882

 As the organization grew, they began to search for a home of their own.
 In 1962, Baycrafters was able to secure an old Bay Village landmark – the old station house, originally located at the junction of the Nickel Plate railway and Dover Center Road.
 The Victorian-style train station, built in 1882, was donated to Baycrafters by the New York, Chicago and St. Louis Railroad Co.
-The Cleveland Metropolitan Park District (as it was known back then) agreed to allow the station house to be moved to the north end of the Huntington Reservation, in between the old Huntington Carriage House (now the Huntington Playhouse) and the Caretakers House.
-The Station House was moved by truck from its original location to the park, travelling down Dover Center to Lake Road, south on Longbeach Parkway, entering the park via the park entrance at Northfield Road.
+The Cleveland Metropolitan Park District (as it was known back then) agreed to allow the station house to be moved to the north end of the Huntington Reservation, in between the old Huntington Carriage House (what became the Huntington Playhouse) and the Caretaker’s House.
+The Station House was moved by truck from its original location to the park, traveling down Dover Center to Lake Road, south on Longbeach Parkway, entering the park via the park entrance at Northfield Road.
 The Station House is now home to the popular Chatty’s Pizzeria.

 The Huntington House